 Biology

-Difference Between Unicellular and Multicellular organisms With Examples
+Difference Between Unicellular and Multicellular Organisms With Examples

 Editorial staff

-Difference Between Unicellular and Multicellular organisms With Examples
+Difference Between Unicellular and Multicellular Organisms With Examples

 The difference between unicellular and multicellular organisms is the number of cells which make up the organism.
 Unicellular organisms have only one cell, whereas multicellular organisms have multiple cells.
 While this is the most stark comparison, the differences between unicellular and multicellular organisms are incredibly varied.
 The importance of having one or more cells is such that we group all living organisms as either unicellular or multicellular, although there are many other forms of classification.